 Johnson holds a bachelor’s degree in music therapy from the University of Wisconsin and a master’s degree in social work from Loyola University of Chicago.

-CAPT Christopher Jones, PharmD, DrPH, currently serves as deputy director for the National Center for Injury Prevention and Control within the Centers for Disease Control and Prevention (CDC).
+CAPT Christopher Jones, PharmD, DrPH, currently serves as acting associate director for communication at the Centers for Disease Control and Prevention (CDC).
+When not serving as the acting director, Jones is the deputy director for the National Center for Injury Prevention and Control at CDC.
 In this role, he drives the Center’s strategic direction by overseeing the refinement of the scientific research agenda and the coordination of center priorities.
 He oversees and enhances collaboration among the Office of Science, Office of Informatics, Office of Strategy and Innovation, and Opioid Response Coordinating Unit.

 Previously, Jones served as senior advisor to the Injury Center and associate director in the Office of Strategy and Innovation.
 Prior to joining CDC, he was the first director of the National Mental Health and Substance Use Policy Laboratory at the Substance Abuse and Mental Health Services Administration.
 Jones has also served in leadership roles in the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services and in the Office of the Commissioner at the U.S. Food and Drug Administration, among other assignments as a U.S. Public Health Service-commissioned corps officer.